Seaman's Notes

 The syllabus for GSK level 3 is on page 173 of TP2293E.
 The content covered is largely publication based and the examination is open-book, allowing access to 22+ international and canadian publications.

 EPS is a prerequisite for SEN-O or SEN-1, as part of the simulation training portion.
-EPS, like SEN, is issued by a training institute and is defined in a seperate publication than other courses, TP4958.
+EPS is issued by a training institute and is defined in a seperate publication than other courses, TP4958.
 This course is about the equipment used onboard for navigation and focuses on how it works, and the margins of error in all shipboard equipment and systems.

 overall difficulty: 2/5